Incendo/cloud-docs/docs/localization/index.md

 [`Caption`](https://javadoc.io/doc/org.incendo/cloud-core/latest/org/incendo/cloud/caption/Caption.html) system.
 A [`Caption`](https://javadoc.io/doc/org.incendo/cloud-core/latest/org/incendo/cloud/caption/Caption.html) is a key to a configurable message, which allows you to override the default messages on a per-sender level.
+The default messages are simple strings, but it's possible to use a custom [formatter](#formatting) to format the messages into rich objects.

 The messages retrieved using caption providers that are registered to the command manager's [`CaptionRegistry`](https://javadoc.io/doc/org.incendo/cloud-core/latest/org/incendo/cloud/caption/CaptionRegistry.html).